Puerto Vallarta Named #1 Most Affordable Beach Destination for Summer 2026 Airfare

-- Southwest Takeover: Launching Las Vegas (LAS) June 6 and the restoration of daily San Diego (SAN) service, injecting 1,300+ new monthly seats.
+Southwest Takeover: Launching Las Vegas (LAS) June 6 and restoring daily San Diego (SAN) service, injecting 1,300+ new monthly seats.

 The Executive Reality: Despite legacy airline “cuts,” Net Airlift is increasing by 7,000+ seats per month, proving PVR is an important gay travel city.